mohammedsalmanj/ansiblesimpleautomation/README.md

 # Test connectivity to all hosts.
 ansible all -m ping

-# Create a directory named "vprofile."
+# Create a directory named "myprfoile"
-mkdir vprofile
+mkdir myprofile

 # Change into the "vprofile" directory.
-cd vprofile/
+cd myprofile/

 # Create a subdirectory named "exercise1."
 mkdir exercise1